niklasramo/palikka/README.md

 ###.Deferred.prototype.fail()

-Add a callback that will be called when the Deferred instance is rejected.
+Add a callback that will be called when the deferred is rejected.

 **Syntax**